sohaibnomanahmed/mac-setup/README.md

 My personal Mac setup

 ## Finder
-Add the home folder to finders left menu
-Also go into preferances and choose Home folder as default location
+Add the Home folder to finders left menu and remove Recent Also go into preferances and choose Home folder as default location

 ## System Preferences
 * Desktop & Dock
   * Uncheck show recent applications in dock
 * General -> Language & Region
-  * Add English (US) if not there already, also add Japanese - Romaji.
+  * Add English (US) if not there already.
 * Trackpad
   * Enable tap to click
 * Keyboard
-  * Under [input section], disable Correct automatically
-  * Under [input soruces], add Japanese Romaji and check use Caps lock to switch and Auto switch to documents input source
+  * Under [input section], disable Correct automatically, add Japanese Romaji and check use Caps lock to switch and Auto switch to documents input source

 ## iCloud and Gmail
 Sign into Icloud in System preferences and Sign into Gmail account in Safari